ssharma2712/DrPhylo/README.md

 ## Implementation ##

-After downloading, a user can perform DrPhylo analysis using the required inputs and other necessary optional arguments.
+After downloading, a user can perform DrPhylo analysis using the required inputs and optional arguments.

 <br />